youcine/Auto_Insurance/README.md

 # Auto_Insurance
-15 weeks project during my training
+A 15-week project during my internship with the ATC Innovatics Center for Data Science and AI working at an auto insurance company facing a fraud challenge.